adonisjs-community/modules/README.md

 This command will create a new controller file named `sign_in_controller.ts` in the `auth` module.

 At this point, you can refer to the [AdonisJS commands documentation](https://docs.adonisjs.com/guides/references/commands#makecontroller) to learn more about the available commands and how to use them.

+## Particularities (`@adonisjs/lucid`)

+When using the `@adonisjs/lucid` commands, you can also specify the module where you want to create your models, migrations, and factories.

+That said, when generating a model, the `-m` alias will not work, as this alias is already used to specify if the codemods should generate a migration for the model.

+Last thing to note, the generated migrations will be placed in the `database/migrations` directory and not inside the module directory.
+This is because migrations are global to the application and not specific to a module.
+Thus, order of execution is important, and having them in a single directory allows you to manage them more easily.

 ## License
 Modules is open-sourced software licensed under the [MIT license](./LICENSE.md).